m1k1o/neko/webpage/docs/troubleshooting.md

 - Test externally to confirm it works.
 - Internally you have to access it using `<your-public-ip>:port`

 If your router does not support NAT Loopback (NAT Hairpinning), you can use turn servers to overcome this issue.
-See [more details here](/docs/v3/reference/configuration/webrtc#ice-servers) on how to set up a local coturn instance.
+See [more details here](/docs/v3/configuration/webrtc#iceservers) on how to set up a local coturn instance.

-### Neko works locally, but not externally
+### Neko works locally, but not externally {#works-locally-but-not-externally}

 Make sure that you are exposing your ports correctly.

 If you put a local IP as `NEKO_WEBRTC_NAT1TO1`, external clients try to connect to that IP.
 But it is unreachable for them because it is your local IP.
 You must use your public IP address with port forwarding.

-## Frequently Encountered Errors
+## Frequently Encountered Errors {#frequently-encountered-errors}

-### Getting a black screen with a cursor, but no browser for Chromium-based browsers
+### Getting a black screen with a cursor, but no browser for Chromium-based browsers {#black-screen-with-cursor}

 Check if you did not forget to add `cap_add` to your `docker-compose.yaml` file.
 Make sure that the `shm_size` is set to `2gb` or higher.